rubysolo/hashdown/README.md

     @colorado = State[:CO]

-By default, calling the finder method with a token that does not exist in the database will result in an ActiveRecord::RecordNotFount exception being thrown.
+By default, calling the finder method with a token that does not exist in the database will result in an ActiveRecord::RecordNotFound exception being thrown.
 This can be overridden by adding a :default option to your finder declaration.

     class PurchaseOrder < ActiveRecord::Base